CenterForOpenScience/SHARE/providers/edu.calpoly.md

 _Does our sharing the metadata we gather from you violate your policies?_

 No. The whole IR is open access, all our metadata is openly available.
 Occasionally we do have students who ask us to remove their student projects.
-Sometimes the abstract has too much information and that’s what we have to remove.
+Sometimes the abstract has too much information and that√ïs what we have to remove.

 _What is the license of the metadata (for example, CC Zero)?